tzinmein/pet-manager/readme.txt

 == Description ==

-* **Animals as posts** - every animal is kept as a post type, add a pet is like to add blog posts or pages.
+* **Pets are posts types** - every pet is kept as a post type, add a pet is like to add blog posts or pages.
 * **Especial info** - add specific info for every pet such type, age, size, colors, breed etc.
 * **Frontend post** - Let users to post animals from a page in your site.
 * **Display Widget** - display pets by category, status etc anywhere on your theme.